Should I wait to be admitted before applying for aid?

-Students are required to complete the VA Benefits Certification Request Form each semester they would like to use their VA Benefits to pay for school.
-The VA Benefits Certification Request Form certifies that the student’s courses for the semester count toward their degree program or minor.
+Students are required to complete the VA Enrollment Certification Request Form each semester they would like to use their VA benefits to pay for school.
+The VA Enrollment Certification Request Form certifies that the student’s courses for the semester count toward their degree program or minor.
 The VA will only pay for courses counting toward a degree or minor.
 The VA SCO will email students each semester when it is time to complete the form.

 Is there a deadline for my VA Benefits to be certified each term?

 The VA requires that all benefits be certified by the 30th day of the semester.
-If a student has not submitted their VA Benefits Certification Request Form (as well as all other required eligibility paperwork) by the deadline, they will not receive VA benefits for the semester.
-It will be up to the student to cover their debt with the Office of Accounting through other means.
+If a student has not submitted their VA Enrollment Certification Request Form (as well as all other required eligibility paperwork) by the deadline, their VA benefits may be delayed.
+This includes tuition payments, as well as the book stipend or MHA.
+The amounts paid are always at the discretion of the VA.
+If the Enrollment Certification Request Form is not submitted for the semester, it will be up to the student to cover their debt with the Office of Accounting through other means.

 What happens if I receive non-punitive grades as a VA student?

-Any non-punitive grades (No Pass [NP] and Withdrawn [W]) at the end of the term can potentially result in funds needing to be returned to the VA, since the student did not earn the funds.
+Any non-punitive grades (No Pass [NP], Withdrawn [W], and Hardship Withdrawal [HW]) at the end of the term can potentially result in funds needing to be returned to the VA because the student did not earn the funds.
 This can result in a debt owed to DigiPen.
-For further details, please email veteranbenefits[at]digipen[dot]edu.
+For further details, please email email@example.com.

 What happens to my financial aid if I withdraw without completing the semester?